Dr. Rabin Man Shakya

 Vajracharya Calls on Rinpoche Duo

-Portland, April 26 (Nepal Oregon News): Co-founder of Nritya Mandala Mahavihara and prominent Newah Vajrayana Buddhism scholar Prajwal Vajracharya called on Yamgi Rinpoche and Mingyur Rinpoche at the Maitripa College in Portland on Monday, April 25, 2022.
+Portland, April 26 (Nepal Oregon News): Co-founder of Nritya Mandala Mahavihara and prominent Newah Vajrayana Buddhism scholar Prajwal Vajracharya called on Yangsi Rinpoche and Mingyur Rinpoche at the Maitripa College in Portland on Monday, April 25, 2022.

-Yamgi Rinpoche is the president of Maitripa College in Portland while Mingyur Rinpoche is a renowned Buddhist scholar from a Buddhist monastery in Kathmandu.
+Yangsi Rinpoche is the president of Maitripa College in Portland while Mingyur Rinpoche is a renowned Buddhist scholar from a Buddhist monastery in Kathmandu.

 Dance Mandal Nepal and Prajwal Guruju's students in Kathmandu are providing Charya Nritya training to Mingyur Rinpoche's disciples from his monastery since 2018.